Paris Sciences et Lettres University

-PSL University (PSL or in French Université PSL, for Paris Sciences et Lettres) is a Grand établissement based in Paris, France.
+PSL University (French: Université PSL), also known as Paris Sciences et Lettres University, is a public research university and grand établissement based in Paris, France.
 It was established in 2010 and formally created as a university in 2019.
 It is a collegiate university with 11 constituent schools, with the oldest founded in 1530.
 PSL is located in central Paris, with its main sites in the Latin Quarter, at the Montagne Sainte-Geneviève Campus, at the Jourdan Campus, at Dauphine Campus, at Condorcet Campus, and at Carré Richelieu.

 PSL awards Bachelor's, Master's, and PhD diplomas for its constituent schools and institutes.
 It offers an education based on research and interdisciplinary instruction, and its students have access to a broad range of disciplines in science, engineering, humanities, social sciences, fine art and performing arts.

 PSL alumni and staff include 28 Nobel laureates, 11 Fields Medalists, 3 Abel laureates, 49 CNRS Gold Medalists, 50 César winners and 79 Molière winners.